apache/cloudstack-documentation/source/installguide/configuration.rst

       host that is where this primary storage is mounted.
 For example, "/mnt/primary".

+   -  **RADOS Monitor (for RBD).** With KVM, this is Ceph host domain/IP with port.
+For example, "round-robin.ceph-cluster.xyz:6789".

+   -  **RADOS Pool (for RBD).** With KVM, this is Ceph pool name.
+For example, "cloudstack".

+   -  **RADOS User (for RBD).** With KVM, this is Ceph client user name.
+For example, "cloudstack".

+   -  **RADOS Secret (for RBD).** With KVM, this is the Ceph pool secret authorised for a client username.
+For example, "AQC3u/JfhipzGBAACiILEFKembN8gTJsIvu6nQ==".

    -  **SMB Username** (for SMB/CIFS): Applicable only if you select SMB/CIFS provider.
 The username of the account which has the necessary permissions to the SMB shares.
 The user must be part of